 Risk Factors That Make People More Prone to Slip and Fall Accidents

-We covered scenarios that often lead to slip and fall accidents above, but individual factors also contribute to the likelihood of experiencing a slip and fall accident.
+Along with dangerous conditions and preventable hazards, other factors also contribute to the likelihood of experiencing a slip and fall accident.
 According to the South Carolina Department of Health and Environmental Control (DHEC), three risk factors increase the chances that a person falls and suffers injuries.
 They are:

 Aging typically results in the loss of bone mass and muscle strength for many.
 This loss makes it more difficult to balance in general, and more difficult to recover balance after losing one’s footing.